svenwiltink/braindump/article/http-monkey/README.md

 ```

 This pesky validation has to go away!
 It is performed in the [Transport layer](https://github.com/golang/go/blob/b1be1428dc7d988c2be9006b1cbdf3e513d299b6/src/net/http/transport.go#L514
 ) by calling httpguts.ValidHeaderFieldValue.
-The patch target has found!
+The patch target has been found!
 Trying to patch this results in the following code:

 <script src="https://gist.github.com/svenwiltink/8850a82a12460e3efb658b0def752bc1.js"></script>